 Through screenings of original film prints, assigned readings and discussion, the course will consider a number of experimental filmmakers and then conclude with a review of exhibition and distribution strategies for moving image art.
 All students will complete a number of short assignments on film and one final project on either film or video, each of which is to be presented for class critique.
 One three-hour class and one film screening per week.

 Requisite: One 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
-Omitted 2017-18.
-Professor Levine.2016-17: Offered in Spring 2017
+Spring semester.
+Professor Levine.2017-18: Not offered